 As an artist, I have chosen printmaking as my medium.
 I get excited about ink and paper.
 The textures, the subtle build-up of sheen in successive ink layers, the gentle dimensionality impressions leave on the sheet, the feel of the printing blocks, the sounds, and scents – it’s the whole mix.
 It is seductive, challenging, often surprising, and always exhilarating.

 In employing traditional and current methods of image- and print-making the results connect me to our past while allowing me to speak with contemporary relevance.

-Lately I have also been interested in artist books.
+Lately, I have also been interested in artist's books.
 Printmaking and book arts share the same birth mother.
-Artists books can beautifully showcase a suite of prints; types enrich the work graphically.
-Sometimes the work is type-driven, but really should be thought of as mark-making.
-Books substantially aid me as printmaker, provide context, impart rhythm, and provide a tangible dimensional experience.
+Artists' books can beautifully showcase a suite of prints; types enrich the work graphically.
+Sometimes the work is type-driven, which really should be thought of as mark-making.
+Books substantially aid me as a printmaker, provide context, impart rhythm, and provide a tangible dimensional experience.
 There is a link to my Book Arts on the menu bar.

 West and East, joined at the hip, weave their threads into complex tapestries, though leaving much of us uncovered.